TheCraftedGem/incentivize/README.md

 - Go to https://www.stellar.org/laboratory/#account-creator?network=test
 - Click `Generate Keypair`
-- Take not of the Public Key and Secret Key
+- Take note of the Public Key and Secret Key
 - To let Friendbot fund your account with lumens, put your Public Key into the box on the bottom of the page and click `Get test network lumens`
 - Add your Public Key and Secret Key to your app configuration